 - a.
 A detailed explanation of the relocation method including the type of machinery and equipment to be utilized; - b.
 A demolition plan illustrating any parts of the structure to be removed or modified to facilitate the relocation; - c.
 An illustration of locations where the building will be split, as applicable; - d.
 The name of the Florida Licensed Building Mover who will relocate the structure(s) and the following support materials, if available: - i.
 A description of the Florida Licensed Building Mover's past experience in moving historic buildings of a similar construction technique. - ii.
 Photographs of prior relocation projects completed by the Florida Licensed Building Mover taken before and after the relocation, if applicable. - e.
 A certified engineering report which includes: - i.
 A relocation feasibility study with an assessment of the building's structural condition to determine any damage that might occur during the move. - ii.
-Details and a description of the historic structure's construction type including technique and materials and current condition of materials. - iii.ldentification of any areas of concern, and how these areas will be addressed prior to the relocation. - a) The applicant's Justification Statement and Relocation statements, indicate that "Buckingham Structural Moving Equipment" will be used to move the structure, which shows the type of equipment that have been used to move buildings throughout the country.
-Information is found in the appendix of the application package; - b) Non-historic features will be removed prior to relocation of the Rectory.
-The front porch will also be removed prior to relocation and reconstructed on its relocated site; - c) The small footprint of The Rectory does not require it to be split for moving to new location; d) Wolf House and building Movers will register as a subcontractor under a Florida General Contractor who supposedly will perform the preparatory work related to the right-of-way preparation, relocation of overhead utilities, traffic signals and general maintenances of traffic during the preparation for any relocation.
-Backup information relating to the experience of Wolf House and Building Movers are included in the application found in the appendix. - d)The Rectory is a two-story woodframe structure that shows no signs of structural distress, defects observed in the exterior walls noted by consulting engineers McCarthy and Associates;
+Details and a description of the historic structure's construction type including technique and materials and current condition of materials. - iii.ldentification of any areas of concern, and how these areas will be addressed prior to the relocation. - a) "Buckingham Structural Moving Equipment" will be used to move the structure, which shows the type of equipment that have been used to move buildings throughout the country.
+Information is found in the appendix of the application package. - b) There are no modifications to the building planned to move Building 'B' to its new location. - c) The small footprint of Building 'B' does not require it to be split for moving to new location.